-Your loved one has gone through a preop visit to better understand what to expect from surgery.
-This is when you need to get prepared for when you bring them home.
+Your loved one has gone through a pre-op visit to better understand what to expect from surgery.
+This is when you need to prepare for when you bring them home.
 If they will be using crutches, walker, knee roller or wheelchair, will any of those things require you move furniture?
 Play with the devices and see where the problems could arise.
 Think...can they get to the toilet as quickly as possible if I'm not immediately available?
 That's a big one.

 Often with foot or ankle surgery, we ask the patient not to get the surgery site wet until stitches come out or they are out of a cast.
 If they are in a cast, that can be 4-6 weeks.
 So find out beforehand what its going to take to get them clean on a daily basis.
 Walk in showers with seats work well to elevate a leg.
 Shower tubs work well because you can prop their leg up on the tub while they bathe.
 Both require a shower seat.
 If neither works, use a shower seat in a large bath tub.
 If you don't have a hand held shower head, now would be the time to install it.
 If that doesn't fit your situation, go to Petsmart and buy a dog washing kit.
 Sounds crazy, but it works great.
 It is a hose that attaches to your tub faucet that turns it into a shower head.
 Remember in all of this, the foot must stay dry.
 In the event their cast or dressing gets wet, call our office immediately!
 We will get them taken care of.

 It is very important to have on hand some of their favorites as well as some healthy options for food.
 Don't expect to feed them much they night you bring them home.
-Even if they want a greasy cheeseburger, think something less likely you will see again within 30 minutes of them eating it.
+Even if they want a greasy cheeseburger, think of something you are less likely to see again within 30 minutes of them eating it - Ew!
 By the next day, they are more free to eat a normal diet.
-Have on hand: Ginger Ale/Sprite/7UP, crackers and nausea meds.
-Make them diet for diabetic patients.
-If their surgery is later in the day, have something to eat at home waiting so you don't have to stop with them in the car.
+Have on hand: Ginger Ale, Sprite, or 7-UP, crackers and nausea medication.
+If they are diabetic, serve appropriate meals.
+If their surgery is later in the day, have something waiting at home to eat, so you don't have to stop with them in the car.

 Before surgery, they can't eat or drink anything.
 Which dehydrates them.
 The anesthesia medications dehydrate them.
 Then they start taking a narcotic medication that dehydrates them.
 All of this is a set up for severe constipation if you don't get them drinking water.
-I suggest 1 gallon a day until they are very regular.
+I suggest one gallon of water per day until they are very regular.
 Plus the fluid just makes them feel better.